khusmann/interlacer/README.md

 variables as character vectors and doing a bunch of string comparisons and type conversions to make sense of them.

-Interlacer was created based on the insight that values and missing reasons can be handled as separate *channels* of the same variable.
+Interlacer provides functions that load variables from interlaced data sources into a new `interlaced` column type that simultaneously holds values and `NA` reasons as separate *channels* of the same variables.
+In most contexts you can treat `interlaced` columns as if they were regular
-Interlacer provides functions that load variables from interlaced data sources into two separate columns: One containing the variable’s values, the other containing its missing reasons.
-As it turns out, this structure gives us an extremely powerful and expressive way to simultaneously work with values and missing reasons in tidy pipelines, as described in `vignette("interlacer")`. (tldr: It allows us to interact with a variable as a [`Result` type](https://en.wikipedia.org/wiki/Result_type), an abstraction often found in functional programming)
+values: if you take the `mean` of an interlaced column, you get the mean of its values, without its missing reasons interfering in the computation.

+But unlike a regular column, the missing reasons are still available in an `interlaced` column.
+This means you can still generate summary statistics with breakdowns by missing reason, or filter data frames on variables by specific missing reasons.
+In other words, you no longer have to constantly manually include / exclude missing reasons in computations by filtering them with awkward string comparisons or type conversions… everything just works!

-Although this may seem like a simple premise on the surface, it has deep implications!
-In addition to `vignette("interlacer")`, be sure to also check out:
+Although this may seem like a simple premise on the surface, it has deep implications.
+In addition to the introduction in `#vignette("interlacer")` be sure to also check out:

-- `vignette("mutations")` for a discussion on how to motify data frames when in this format
+- `#vignette("mutations")` for a discussion on how to motify data frames when in this format

-- `vignette("column-types")` to see how to handle variable-level missing reasons
+- `#vignette("column-types")` to see how to handle variable-level missing reasons

-- `vignette("coded-data")` for some recipies for working with coded data (e.g. data produced by SPSS, SAS or Stata)
+- `#vignette("coded-data")` for some recipies for working with coded data (e.g. data produced by SPSS, SAS or Stata)

-- `vignette("other-approaches")` for a deep dive into how interlacer’s approach compares to other approaches for representing and manipulating missing reasons alongside data values
+- `#vignette("other-approaches")` for a deep dive into how interlacer’s approach compares to other approaches for representing and manipulating missing reasons alongside data values